Generic Name: rilpivirine (RIL pi VIR een)

 What is Edurant?

-Edurant (rilpivirine) is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Edurant (rilpivirine) is an antiviral medicine that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.

-Do not take rilpivirine as your only HIV medication.
-Rilpivirine must be used in combination with other HIV medicines that your doctor has prescribed.
+Do not take Edurant as your only HIV medication.
+This medicine must be used in combination with other HIV medicines that your doctor has prescribed.

 Before you take Edurant, tell your doctor if you have liver disease (including hepatitis B or C), kidney disease, a history of depression or mental illness, or if you have ever taken any HIV medication in the past.